 - Performing multiple copy operations simultaneously

-Q: Can you explain the difference between Amazon RDS and Amazon DynamoDB?
+38. Can you explain the difference between Amazon RDS and Amazon DynamoDB?

 Amazon RDS is a database management service for relational databases.
 It allows automating several relational database-related operations like backup, patching, and upgrading.
 The service deals with structured data only.

 Amazon DynamoDB, on the other hand, is a NoSQL database service.
 Contrary to the Amazon RDS, it deals with unstructured data only.

-Q: Could you tell us what happens to the backups and DB Snapshots if a DB instance is deleted?
+40. What happens to the backups and DB Snapshots if a DB instance is deleted?

 While deleting a DB instance, there is an option for creating a final DB snapshot.
 It can be used later for restoring the database.

 The Amazon RDS retains the user-created DB snapshot alongside other manually-created DB snapshots once the instance is deleted.
 All automated backups are deleted along with the instance.

 There are two ways of loading data to Amazon Redshift from different data sources, namely:

-- Using the COPY command – Load data in parallel directly from Amazon DynamoDB, Amazon EMR, or any other SSH-enabled host
+- Using the COPY command: Load data in parallel directly from Amazon DynamoDB, Amazon EMR, or any other SSH-enabled host

 Scalability, on the other hand, is the ability of a system to increase the hardware resources for handling an increase in demand.
-It can be achieved by either increasing the hardware specs or increasing the processing nodes.
+It can be achieved by either increasing the hardware specs or increasing the number of processing nodes.

-Q: How will you transfer an existing domain name registration to Amazon Route 53 without disrupting the extant web traffic?
+45. How will you transfer an existing domain name registration to Amazon Route 53 without disrupting the extant web traffic?